National Park Passes – Are They Worth the Cost for Regular Visitors?

 Annual passes for individual parks typically range from $30 to $70, depending on the park.
 But let's say each would cost $50; this would give a total of $150 versus $80.

-By choosing America the Beautiful Pass, your savings would be $70 compared to purchasing individual passes for each park.
+By choosing the America the Beautiful Pass, you would save $70 compared to purchasing individual passes for each park.

-You may have realized this already, but these exclude other fees such as camping, backcountry, and activity fees.
+You may have realized this already, but these exclude other camping, backcountry, and activity fees.

 Maximizing Your Pass for Frequent National Park Visits

-Optimizing your park pass can lead to substantial savings when you frequently visit national parks and recreation areas.
+Optimizing your park pass can lead to substantial savings when visiting national parks and recreation areas frequently.

 Go for the Expensive National Parks